 For students who want to make the first connection, try changing your unrealistic expectation to a realistic one.
 Turn your negative thoughts to a positive one.
 Join activities and organizations.
 Be aware of your body language.
 Good eye contact and a smile can do wonders.
 Try using open ended questions such as why, how, what, and when to get a conversation started.
 These are some important steps in surviving college.

 Let’s face it, college isn’t exactly cheap.
-Year after year, it is getting more expensive whether you choose to attend a community college or a private one.
+Year after year, it is getting more expensive.
 If you add up the cost of tuition, books, room and board, it can be staggering.
 Unless you’ve received a full-ride scholarship, college can be a financial burden.
 It is not uncommon for students to take part time jobs to augment their college expenses.
+Evaluate college costs on an annual basis about how you can reduce college costs.

 Clear the Hurdles

 Do not fret as there are solutions to every hurdle.
-Be easy on yourself, with the right frame of mind and a positive outlook, which are very important things in surviving college, you will find that any of the stressors mentioned above can be conquered without a hitch.
+Be easy on yourself, with the right frame of mind and a positive outlook, which are very important things in surviving college, you will find that any of the stressors mentioned can be managed.
 Do not take things on alone.
-You do have a support system from resident counselors, professors, academic advisors, family and friends ready to give you a hand.
-This will definitely ensure that your experience in college will be an unforgettable one.
+Consult your support system including resident counselors, professors, academic advisors, family and friends.
+How you manage stress determines how much stress you have.

 Bio: Marquis is as free as the statue of liberty.
 She is now a part-time writer who loves to write an article based on surviving college and a professional blogger whose work revolves around blogging, managing websites, web content, social media.